nightbox69/Speedruns/Games/Final Fantasy X/Notes/Alternate Strategies.md

 #### Hiding behind Keepa
   I usually just pass to Botta and have him be the one to hide behind the goalie for these reasons:

     * Letty tends to drag Graav with him to the goal post especially during the very first blitzoff where you have to switch modes to gain control of the players.
-You don't want the Goers to be near anyone of your players who is holding the ball.
     * Botta is closer to the Goal Post.

+### Blitzball Crits
+  Basically, when an interaction occurs between players you get either get a +/-5 (rounded up or down) roll on defense.
+So you can sometimes see Keepa not being able to catch a 3SH shot by Graav or Balgerda tackling Wakka with 12HP on a 8atk during a break.
+So with this in mind, you really do not want the Goers to be near the ball at any given time.
+We are yet to confirm if crits occur on both sides of the interaction or which way it is rounded.
+But, if this is true then the scenario of Abus rolling a +5 while Jassu rolls a -5 is possible (this is the only way for Abus to get the ball from Jassu btw).

+### Scoring
+  Blitzball Enemy AI goes haywire and becomes more aggresive the moment you score, so keep this in mind.
+You want to score at the last possible moment where the Goers cannot react effectively to mount a counter-attack against you.
+This is where Jassu comes into play, you need atleast minute for Jassu to get to the ball, head to the other corner, lure Balgerda out of defense and pass the ball to your scorer while only breaking with Abus.
+Jassu does most of heavy work for Blitzball.
+Now with your scorer you want to move as close to the goalie as possible without entering a break scenario with Doram or Graav.
+Check your minimap.
+If they are about to break with you shoot immediately.
+You're usually left with around 30-20seconds after the pass to score so if the attempt fails or succeeds the possibility of the Goers counterattack succeeding is technically minimal.
+The AI behavior also resets after every stop of the game (1st Half, Tidus Leaving).

 ### Tidus Strategies
+  This is where Runners diverge on how they play the run out.
+We have Sphere Shot Strats, Jecht Shot Strats, Wakka Strats, and 1st Half Score Strats.
+1st Half, Sphere Shot and Jecht Shot are all Tidus Strats.
+Wakka Strats is when Wakka comes into play.
+All of these strats come with their own disadvantages and runners and viewers alike have their own opinion regarding these.
+Personally, I've had a blitzball where I won with a score of 3-2 so I've technically used all these strats.
+So, pick your poison and go from there.
+Again, if the Goers want to score, they will score whether you like it or not.

 #### Why I shouldn't do it?
   * Scoring with Tidus may open the chance get a Goer Score in the last 2 minutes and result to an overtime.
   * Tidus leaves the game after the 3rd minute of the 2nd half.
 If you haven't scored with Tidus after then you're left with Wakka.
   * Scoring with Tidus usually leaves game time for the Goers to score back if you're irresponsible with time management.
 Blitzball AI goes haywire and gets more aggresive if you score first.
 If you're not confident on your Blitzball I must suggest to practice Wakka strats first so you get an idea what time you should be scoring before you attempt Tidus Strats.
   * Scores pause the timer for a bit.
-(Except when you get the score before the "Time's Up" message appears.)
+(Except when you get the score before the "Time's Up" message or the Wakka Cutscene appears.)
   * Tidus Strategies doesn't mean you'll win Blitzball.
 It just gives you more leeway to score.

 #### Why should I do it?
   * Tidus has access to Sphere Shot(or Jecht Shot) which allows you to potentially skip breaking with Balgerda and shooting immediately.
   * Tidus has faster movespeed than Wakka which allows him to outrun the goers for a little bit without getting into a break.
 Having said that, the goers will catch up to Tidus soon enough so don't expect you can do a Tidus Train.
-  * If you time your scores correctly, the Goers won't have time to score.
-I usually get left with around 15-20secs of gametime after scoring.
-This to make sure I can have ample space to get the ball to Tidus and score before the timer.
-  * I hate Wakka and don't like to use him.
-Balgerda, or Doram just magnetizes to him and more often than not obliterate Wakka on a Break.
+  * If the Goers get the Ball in the last 2 minutes you either Lose, not get enough time to score with Wakka or the Goers troll follow Jassu, or be lucky and succeed scoring with Wakka.
+  * This gives you with 2-3 opportunities to score(Wakka Strats included).
+So retaliation against the Goers isn't that far out of reach.

 #### Should I get Jecht Shot?
   It depends on you actually.
 The reason why runners opt out of Jecht Shot is because the cutscenes get longer on the ship going to Luca.
-You also need to note that Jecht Shot has a maximum 20seconds animation (excluding ball travel time), so time it right before you attempt to score(2:35 is the bare minimum for shooting and anything more will have you cry sayonara to your sacrifice).
-The advantages are that you don't need to break with Balgerda (or if the gods really don't want you to win, Graav) coz Jecht Shot with will deal with them.
-So if you feel like going toe to toe with the Goers with Jecht Shot then feel completely free.
+You also need to note that Jecht Shot has a maximum 20seconds animation (excluding ball travel time) vs. Sphere Shot with a 10second animation, so time it right before you attempt to score(2:35 is the bare minimum for shooting and anything more will have you cry "Sayonara" to your strategy).
+The advantages are that you don't need to break with Balgerda (or if the gods really don't want you to win, Graav) because Jecht Shot with will deal with them.
+So, if you feel like going toe to toe with the Goers with Jecht Shot then feel completely free.
 Just note that if you didn't score with Jecht Shot then your efforts are all in vain.
 Personally, I don't like to use Jecht Shot but I also see the advantages of getting it.
-If you're not relatively confident on luring Balgerda out then this strategy is for you
+If you're not relatively confident on luring Balgerda out then this strategy is for you.

 #### How to do it
   I have to explain the end goal first.
 You want experience with Tidus during the first half then score on the 2nd half optimally.
 You can do this two ways.
 First is that you have to pass with Tidus, Tidus has 3 PA so you have to move back a little to your receiver to prevent any fumbles (usually to Jassu).
 The 2nd One is to shoot with Tidus.
 If you manage to get into any breaks with Tidus during the first half I'll prioritize getting exp with Tidus so I would opt out of any breaks and give the goers the ball and hope for the best.
 The 2nd One is to shoot with Tidus in the first half, and again on the 2nd half for good measure.